ernestodeleon21/starter-academic/content/event/Statistical_reasoning.md

 location: University of Amsterdam

-summary: "_Tutorial Group Leader_ Led Fall 2024 tutorial group (~25 students) focused on applying advanced statistical models in the social sciences. _Average teaching evaluation score:_ 4.4/5."
+summary: "_Tutorial Group Leader_ Led Fall 2024 tutorial group (~25 students) focused on applying advanced statistical models in the social sciences."

 abstract: "This course provided students with hands-on experience in statistical reasoning for social science applications.
 The tutorials emphasized understanding and application of statistical models with a strong focus on interpretation and critical analysis of empirical findings."